You’re viewing our 2022 ratings for Domestic Airlines. We don’t currently plan to update this rating in the future.

 When booking, Virgin offers a range of fare types to choose from, although it’s best to do some research beforehand as some options aren’t available on all flight types.
 For domestic flights, there are a number of flexible options for both economy and business class flyers to grab the best seats, as well as take a bit of the stress away from the booking process.

-Baggage is limited to 23kg for all economy flyers, with the standard 7kg carry on limit also imposed, with business class travellers and Velocity members allowed larger allowances, suitable for those who like to bring back souvenirs when they travel.
+Baggage is limited to 23kg for all economy flyers, with the standard 7kg carry on limit also imposed, with business class travellers and Velocity members allowed larger allowances.
+All domestic flights have on-board Wi-Fi, with in-flight entertainment only available on select flights.
+Complimentary meals are also only available for those flying business, with those in economy offered complimentary tea or coffee on most flights.

 Established back in 2002, the Regional Express, or Rex for short, offers travellers routes to more regional areas, handy for those who live off the beaten track.
 With a range of smaller aircraft, capable of carrying around 30 passengers, Rex offers an option for those looking to make their way into the big smoke.

-Passengers can check in up to 15kg in baggage, 23kg for Rex Flex members, with 7kg of carry-on baggage also allowed.
+Passengers can check in between 15kg-32kg of baggage, depending on the fare type, with 7kg of carry-on baggage also allowed.
 For larger items, it’s better to check out its website or local centre, as the smaller aircraft may not be able to accommodate for larger items depending on the flight.

 Ultimately which airline you should fly with will be dependent on a range of factors, including personal preferences, your schedule and budget.
 If you know the staff at your local airport by name, chances are you’re locked into an airline and aren’t looking to deviate any time soon, but if you’re just an occasional flyer – or are looking to fly for the first time – it may pay off to do a bit of research into what options are available to you.

-Canstar Blue surveyed 3,048 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have taken a domestic flight in the last 12 months – in this case, 1,497 people.
+Canstar Blue surveyed more than 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have taken a domestic flight (i.e. flown within Australia) in the last two years – in this case, 861 people.